Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

 Concerning claim (iii), we first prove \eqref{vth}.
-We proceed via the Newton polygon of energy relation \eqref{vwp} at $v=w=0$.
+We proceed via the Newton polygon of energy relation \eqref{vwp} at $v\!=\!w\!=\!0$.
 Puiseux expansion identifies the leading terms $v^{m-1}=2\,G_0\,w^{m+1}+\ldots$ of

-For $G_0\neq0$, in general, this defines a local leaf, or leaves, with $(m+1):(m-1)$ torus knots, and a reducing factor 2 in case of odd degrees $m$; see also section \eqref{RatFol}.
-We introduce the complex covering variable $\theta^{m-1}=w$, i.e.\ a root of $w$.
+For $G_0\neq0$, in general, this defines a local leaf, or leafs, with $(m+1):(m-1)$ torus knots, up to a reducing factor 2 in case of odd degrees $m$; see also section \ref{RatFol}.
+We introduce the complex covering variable $\theta^{m-1}\!=\!w$, i.e.\ a root of $w$.
 Substitution into \eqref{vwpui} and taking roots yields the local expansion \eqref{vth}, but with a polynomial of higher order terms still involving not only $\theta$, but also $v$.
 The negative sign of $a$ only appears for odd $m$.
-For even $m$, where $m\pm1$ are coprime, we may pick any root $a$, at positive sign.
+For even $m$, the exponents $m\pm1$ are coprime, and we may pick any root $a$, at positive sign.
 Solving \eqref{vth} for $v=v(\theta)$ by the implicit function theorem eliminates any higher order terms in $v$.
 The omitted terms now depend on $\theta$, only, and have become an analytic power series, as claimed in \eqref{vth}.

 Expansion \eqref{vth} implies the following time transformation:

 Here we have successively used \eqref{tt2}, \eqref{ODEvwp}, and expansion \eqref{vth} with $w=\theta^{m-1}$.
 Re-inspection shows the validity for either parity of $m$.
 This proves expansion \eqref{dtdw} and completes claim (iii).